 Trailblazing Women Who Adventured Beautifully

-Last week, we introduced Annie Atkins in our Inspired By series, and shared her interview with our founder, Sara Banks, about Annie's extraordinary career and the gorgeous luggage sticker collection she designed for SteamLine Luggage.
-We were so amazed to learn more about Annie's process, and especially, the pioneering travelers who inspired this one-of-a-kind luggage sticker collection.
+Last week we introduced Annie Atkins in our Inspired By series and shared her interview with our founder, Sara Banks, about Annie's extraordinary career and the gorgeous luggage sticker collection she designed for SteamLine Luggage.
+We were so amazed to learn more about Annie's process and the pioneering travelers who inspired this one-of-a-kind luggage sticker collection.
 Without further ado, meet five Trailblazing Women who changed their worlds and are winning our hearts anew.

 Jeanne Baret (1740-1807)

 The Suitcase: In light of Jeanne's specialty, we couldn't resist pairing her with our Botanist SteamLine.
-We frisson to imagine her case filled with real specimens that merge with its printed lining.
+We delight in imaging her case filled with real specimens that merge with its printed lining.